hotel revenue management featured

 Selling slightly more inventory than is actually available can be a good revenue management strategy.
 For instance, it’s widely used by US airlines.
 Cancellations and no-shows, which always happen, lead to empty rooms.
 Overbooking strategy can maximize total capacity and increase revenue.
 In case of no-shows or cancellations, a hotel manager still can fill a previously booked room.
 Based on historical data of cancellations and no-shows, a revenue manager in cooperation with a front desk can distribute more property in a certain period of time to avoid unoccupied rooms.

-Before booking a room, travelers visit one to five websites, the 2017 Fuel Travel Behavior Study Report shows.
 Bookings that come from a direct channel increase RevPAR, remaining an effective distribution channel.
-At the same time, OTAs are growing more popular, making hotels visible to a larger number of travelers worldwide – for instance, in the United States OTAs had 39 percent of the digital travel market in 2017.
+At the same time, OTAs are growing more popular, making hotels visible to a larger number of travelers worldwide – for instance, OTAs account for one fifth of the total travel market and a half of the online market in the US.
 But there is something that makes it less great: rate parity.

 A legal agreement obliges a hotel to keep prices the same across all distribution channels.
 It means that regardless of the channel a person uses to book, via an OTA or directly at a hotel, it makes no difference to him/her because this traveler gets the room for the same price.
 But it does make a difference to the hotel by forcing it to pay a commission to an OTA.